 Diabetes mellitus is a disorder of the body in which the pancreas produces little or no insulin or the body's cells do not respond to the insulin produced.
 UMMC specialists, including a certified diabetes educator, work closely with patients to manage diet and medications to prevent complications from diabetes-related symptoms, including heart disease.
 The specially trained staff provides initial evaluation and program set-up for patients with poorly controlled Type 2 or adult Type 1 diabetes.

 Specialized staff at our UMMC Lipid Clinic help patients manage cholesterol and triglyceride levels to reduce heart disease risks.

 The Women's Heart Clinic at UMMC specializes in diagnosing and treating women with heart disease, with a focus on helping patients understand the risk factors that can be controlled.
-The Women's Heart Clinic treats patients 17 years of age and up and offers health care services designed especilly for women.
+The Women's Heart Clinic treats patients ages 17 and up and offers health care services designed especially for women.